siddhantkumar42/siddhantkumar42.github.io/_posts/2024-07-25-gujarati speed run.md

 ```

 By writing `"ping " <> url = command`, you expect that the command variable is a binary string which starts with `"ping "`.
 If found true, the <> operator binds the rest of the string in a `url` variable.
 Otherwise this will raise an error.

+# Day 4

+Read Elixir in Action a bit, no significant progress in either Elixir or Gujarati.

+# Day 5